803 Picka: Orbit and classification

 Picka is a non-family asteroid of the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
 It orbits the Sun in the outer asteroid belt at a distance of 3.0–3.4 AU once every 5 years and 9 months (2,094 days; semi-major axis of 3.2 AU).
 Its orbit has an eccentricity of 0.07 and an inclination of 9° with respect to the ecliptic.
 On 8 July 1899, the asteroid was first observed as at the Boyden Station of the Harvard Observatory in Arequipa, Peru.
 The body's observation arc begins with its official discovery observation by Johann Palisa at Vienna Observatory on 21 March 1915.

 Naming

-This minor planet was named after Czech physician Friedrich Pick (1867–1921) from Prague, who was the first physician to introduce endoscopic methods in medicine.
+This minor planet was named after Czech medical doctor Friedrich Pick (1867–1921) from Prague, who was the first medical doctor to introduce endoscopic methods in medicine.
 According to the 1917 edition of the astronomical calendar in German "Astronomischer Kalender für 1917", the asteroid was named by friends of the discoverer Johann Palisa.
 The was mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 80).